fkirewold/video-stream-app/README.md

 - Two physical devices
 - Emulators (with proper camera/mic permissions)
 - Same or different networks (STUN server helps with NAT traversal)
+### 📄 License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software with proper attribution.